 Elementary

-The Elementary Levantine intensive Arabic course is intended to continue where the previous course left off, building on student’s foundational Arabic language knowledge.
-This entails the introduction of new vocabulary and slightly more complex grammatical rules into the curriculum, as well as regular reading, writing and speaking exercises.
-Upon the completion of this course, students will be able to converse, read and write about elementary subjects such as shopping, asking for directions and expressing preferences.
+The Elementary Levantine intensive Arabic course builds on previous foundational skills, introducing new vocabulary and more complex grammar.
+It includes regular reading, writing, and speaking exercises.
+Upon completion, students will be able to converse, read, and write about basic topics like shopping, directions, and preferences.

 Intermediate